 About ALS Society of Canada

 ALS Society of Canada was founded in 1977.
-We are dedicated to supporting people living with ALS (amyotrophic lateral sclerosis), and investing in research for the future, so ALS will be a treatable, not terminal disease.
+We are a registered charity dedicated to supporting Canadians living with ALS (amyotrophic lateral sclerosis) and investing in research to make ALS a treatable, not terminal disease.

-- By 2014 ALS will be a treatable disease
+By 2024, ALS will be a treatable disease.

 Our values are the principles that guide us everyday.